awalm/CPU-Scheduler/README.md

 # Disk Scheduler
 Disk Scheduler in C for the FCFS, SJF, RR, Priority and Priority RR Algorithms.
+This program was written for my Operating Systems course.

 # Usage
 First, compile the scheduler that you would like.
 For example, if you would like to use the FCFS scheduler, use the command: